KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete.md

 In KeyboardKit, an ``AutocompleteProvider`` can be used to provide the keyboard with autocomplete suggestions as the user types, triggers actions and moves the input cursor around.

-KeyboardKit doesn't have a standard autocomplete provider as it has for most other services.
+KeyboardKit doesn't have any standard autocomplete providers as it has for most other services.
 Instead, it will use a disabled provider until you register a real one.

-You can unlock a ``LocalAutocompleteProvider`` and an ``ExternalAutocompleteProvider`` with [KeyboardKit Pro][Pro] or create a custom implementation that uses custom logic.
+You can unlock a ``StandardAutocompleteProvider`` and an ``ExternalAutocompleteProvider`` with [KeyboardKit Pro][Pro] or create custom ones that use custom logic.

 [KeyboardKit Pro][Pro] specific features are described at the end of this document.